-❖ Since the owner has provided the requested information, the owner must appeal the decision of the assessor within 60 days.
+Since the owner has provided the requested information, the owner must appeal the decision of the assessor within 60 days of the notice of decision.
 If the owner wishes to submit additional information, it can be submitted with the appeal.
 Because the assessor did receive the requested additional information, the owner does not have the statutorily mandated additional 60 days to provide the assessor with additional information.
 The local board can consider the information as part of the appeal.